AvaloniaUI/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/advanced-tutorial/index.md

 ---
 Title: Advanced Tutorial
-Order: 0
+Order: 7
 ---

 # Avalonia Music Store Tutorial

  Today we will show you how easy it is to build great looking visual desktop applications using JetBrains Rider and Avalonia.
+The full source for this tutorial can be found at https://github.com/AvaloniaUI/Avalonia.MusicStore.

 This guide has instructions for Rider on OSX, however the steps will be almost the same on other operating systems, and reasonably similar on other IDEs such as Visual Studio.